(This post was last updated on: 12/17/20.)

 - Canned Goods: variety of beans (black, refried, baked, kidney, etc.), protein (tuna, salmon, chicken, Vienna sausage), tomatoes (whole, diced, sauce, paste), vegetables (corn, green beans, carrots), fruit (pineapple, fruit cocktail, peaches, pears, mandarin oranges, apple sauce), soup/ stew, pasta sauce and condiments (mayo, ketchup, mustard, salad dressing, salsa, marinade).

-- Boxed Items: pasta salad, variety of pasta, beef/ chicken stock, snacks, cereal, mac n’ cheese, rice, potatoes, bread mix, pancake mix, etc.
+- Boxed Items: pasta salad, variety of pasta, beef/ chicken stock, snacks, cereal, mac n’ cheese, rice, instant potatoes, bread mix, pancake mix, etc.

 - Other items that are shelf stable: peanut butter/ jelly, oils, baking supplies, granola, olives, green chilies, home canned food, ramen noodles, sloppy joe, pesto and gravy.